Akhib-Ali/Gesture_Recognition/README.md

 ## AIM
-To recognizes the human gestures seen in the camera frame and displays the name of the gesture .
+To recognizes the human gestures seen in the camera frame and display the name of the gesture .